github/codeql/docs/codeql/codeql-language-guides/customizing-library-models-for-javascript.rst

 - **DecoratedParameter** selects a parameter that is decorated by the current value.
 - **DecoratedMember** selects a method, field, or accessor that is decorated by the current value.

-Some additional notes about the syntax of operands:
+Additional notes about the syntax of operands:

 - Multiple operands may be given to a single component, as a shorthand for the union of the operands.
 For example, **Member[foo,bar]** matches the union of **Member[foo]** and **Member[bar]**.
 - Numeric operands to **Argument**, **Parameter**, and **WithArity** may be given as an interval.
 For example, **Argument[0..2]** matches argument 0, 1, or 2.